justagist/franka_ros_interface/DOC.rst

 - Joint positions, velocities, and effort can be directly controlled and monitored using available methods
 - Smooth interpolation of joint positions possible
 - End-effector and Stiffness frames can be directly set (uses FrankaFramesInterface from *franka_ros_interface/franka_tools*)
+- All functionalities of ArmInterface can also be accessed using the more unified `PandaArm <https://justgist.github.io/panda_robot/DOC.html#pandaarm>`_ class defined in the `Panda Robot <https://justagist.github.io/panda_robot/>`_ package.

 .. autoclass:: ArmInterface
    :members: